 - Foam Fire Extinguisher: Smothers a fire using a thick foam solution to cover the fuel and remove oxygen.

 - Wet Chemical Extinguisher: Will cool burning oils and smother the fire of oxygen.

 - Water Fire Extinguisher: Used on Class A, solid material type fires.
 Not an effective extinguisher on other types of fires.

 - Water Additive Fire Extinguisher: Contains a chemical surfactant making the water more effective.
 It is also a lighter option where manual handling restrictions apply.

 - Dry Powder Fire Extinguisher: Can combat most fires which involve wood, paper, flammable liquids, and electricity.
 Powder Fire extinguishers can also be used on vehicle fires and can be stored in cars or commercial vehicles.

 All the fire safety equipment mentioned requires inspection and testing in accordance with Australian Standards.

 Equipment testing is conducted to ensure a device is operational in the event of an emergency.
 During this testing Emergency Management Professionals will check for leaks, free from dust and debris; and that it is operating to its full capacity.
 A dated record must be kept of the latest testing results and maintenance until the next test is conducted.

 Workplace Emergency Management can assist you with improving safety in your workplace.
-We can supply, install, test, and monitor your fire safety equipment.
+We can supply, install, test, and monitor your fire equipment.
 Along with this, we offer Nationally Recognised Courses as well as other training sessions to equip any employer and staff with relevant and compliant preparation for any workplace fire risks.

 Our very friendly staff is available for a chat at 02-888-1694 should you need further information on the services we provide.
 Alternatively, get in touch via the website to have all your questions answered.